Monogamy: Terminology

+Defining monogamy across cultures can be difficult because of different cultural assumptions.
+Some societies believe that monogamy requires limiting sexual activity to a single partner for life.
+Others accept or endorse pre-marital sex prior to marriage.
+Some societies consider sex outside of marriage or "spouse swapping" to be socially acceptable.
+Some consider a relationship monogamous even if partners separate and move to a new monogamous relationship through death, divorce, or simple dissolution of the relationship, regardless of the length of the relationship (serial monogamy).
+The need to accurately define monogamy was highlighted in a 2012 work, which defined practices as either formal or informal polyandry.
+The researchers found 53 communities studied between 1912 and 2010 that practiced polyandry (in which women have multiple male partners).
+This broader definition indicated that polyandry was more common worldwide than previously believed.

+Terminology may also affect how data on polygamy is interpreted.
+While the genetic record indicates that genetic monogamy increased within the last 5,000-10,000 years, the form of prehistoric non-monogamy is less clear.
+A lack of genetic monogamy could be interpreted as polygamy despite other plausible explanations.
+Anthropological observations indicate that even when polygyny is accepted in the community, the majority of relationships in the society are monogamous in practice – while couples remain in the relationship, which may not be lifelong.
+Thus, in prehistoric communities and communities categorized as polygamous, short- or long-term serial monogamy may be the most common practice rather than a lifelong monogamous bond.

 Frequency in humans

 Distribution of social monogamy

 According to the Ethnographic Atlas by George P. Murdock, of 1,231 societies from around the world noted, 186 were monogamous; 453 had occasional polygyny; 588 had more frequent polygyny; and 4 had polyandry.
-(This does not take into account the relative population of each of the societies studied; the actual practice of polygamy in a tolerant society may actually be low, with the majority of aspirant polygamists practicing monogamous marriage.)
+(This does not take into account the relative population of each of the societies studied; the actual practice of polygamy in a tolerant society may actually be low, with the majority of aspirant polygamists practicing de facto monogamous marriage.)

 Divorce and remarriage can thus result in "serial monogamy", i.e. multiple marriages but only one legal spouse at a time.
 This can be interpreted as a form of plural mating, as are those societies dominated by female-headed families in the Caribbean, Mauritius and Brazil where there is frequent rotation of unmarried partners.
 In all, these account for 16 to 24% of the "monogamous" category.